 The Faculty Admissions Committee will determine if a student requires deficiency coursework during admission.
-Courses include Biology (BIO 181 & 182), Java (CSE 110) and Statistics (STP 226).
+Courses include Biology (BIO 181 & 182), Java (CSE 110, or a similar advanced-level programming language) and Statistics (STP 226).
 Deficiency course work must be completed with a passing grade by the term indicated in their admission letter.
 Deficiency courses can be completed prior to the start of the term at ASU or at any community college.
-If a student is not sure if a course will count for credit, the student can contact the BMI Graduate Coordinator to be reviewed/approved.
+If a student is not sure if a course will count for credit, the student can contact the BMI Graduate Support Coordinator to be reviewed/approved.